Bruno Koba

 What the Long View Actually Looks Like

-If you zoom out, the case for staying invested gets even stronger.
-U.S. equities have delivered an average annualized return of approximately 7% (adjusted for inflation) since 1872.
-That's through two world wars, the Great Depression, stagflation in the '70s, the dot-com bust, the 2008 financial crisis, a global pandemic, and every other crisis that felt like the end of the world at the time.
+U.S. equities have delivered an average annualized return of approximately 7% (adjusted for inflation) since 1872 — through two world wars, the Great Depression, the dot-com bust, the 2008 financial crisis, a global pandemic, and every other crisis that felt like the end of the world.2 Over rolling 15-year periods since 1950, every single one ended positive.
+All of them.3

-Your investment approach should reflect the same philosophy.
-The entrepreneurs and professionals who build real wealth over time aren't the ones making brilliant market calls — they're the ones who set up a sensible investment plan and stuck with it through the noise.
+If you're in your 20s or 30s, you have something older investors would pay a lot for: time.
+Every year you stay invested compounds.
+Every year you're on the sideline doesn't.
+The investors who build real wealth aren't the ones making brilliant market calls — they're the ones who set up a sensible plan and stuck with it through the noise.
+The math strongly favors doing something simple and consistent over doing something clever.

 A Better Approach